solidiquis/erdtree/README.md

   <img src="https://github.com/solidiquis/erdtree/blob/master/assets/et_benchmark.png?raw=true" alt="failed to load png" />
 </p>

+Ultimately you should give both tools a try and see which one best suits you :]

 ## Rules for Contributing and Feature Requests

 Happy to accept contributions but please keep the following in mind: